alan-turing-institute/uatk-spc/writeup.md

 ### Simple issues

 There's lots of **acronyms** without any definitions.
-It's fine to use these through the code, but we should define them in a `dev.md` document or somewhere obvious in the code.
+It's fine to use these through the code, but we should define them in the README or somewhere obvious in the code.
 I've figured out `tu` is "time-use", but I still have no idea what `CTY20` or `sic1d07` are!
-And with the QUANT data, what's the difference between `PiJ`, `SiJ`, `HiJ`?
+And with the QUANT data, what's the difference between `PiJ`, `SiJ`, `HiJ` in the filenames?

 **Consistent terminology** is also helpful.
 It took me a while to realize that all of these are the same: shop, venue, retail point, location.